Event Terms and Conditions 2020

-The ECPR strives to ensure that all Key Personnel and Registrants can work and learn in an environment free from harassment or abuse.
-Key Personnel reserve the right to remove Registrants from the event, either temporarily or permanently, where they feel their actions are negatively impacting on others and/or where the ECPR’s Code of Conduct has been contravened.
+The ECPR strives to ensure that all attendees can work and learn in an environment free from harassment or abuse.
+To this end, everyone is expected to adhere to the ECPR’s Code of Conduct.

-All Registrants must comply with the Venue Code of Ethics, whilst present onsite.
-The ECPR and the Venue reserve the right to refuse anyone entry to the venue at their discretion.
+The ECPR reserves the right to refuse anyone access to the event at their discretion.

 Certificate of Attendance

-Certificates of Attendance are issued only upon completion and after the event.
-The ECPR and its Key Personnel reserve the right to withhold the issue of Certificates of Attendance.
+Certificates of Attendance can be issued upon request after the event.
+The ECPR reserve the right to withhold the issue of certificates.